dietercoopman/sajan/docs/cheatsheet.md

     sajan alias               Create an alias for a program or command sajan aliases             Show all user defined aliases on your system sajan bye                 Delete sajan
-    sajan self-update         Update sajan
+    sajan dnsflush            Clear the dns cache of you computer sajan self-update         Update sajan

 ## Apache